Find free Los Angeles County public records through official agencies in mere minutes.

 On the other hand, searchers can learn how to locate arrest information in other nearby counties by utilizing our resource on searching California state records for free–including comprehensive criminal history reports, warrants, probation details, court records, and more–as well as the agencies that host this information and the steps for obtaining it.

-How To Track Down Los Angeles County Public Records Regarding Marriage & Divorce
+How To Track Down Los Angeles County Public Records of Marriage & Divorce

 Public records in Los Angeles County include vital records such as those pertaining to marriage and divorce.

-Order Los Angeles County Marriage Records From the County Recorder
+Order Marriage Records Through the Los Angeles County Recorder

-In Person — Individuals will not be charged for searches of either marriage certificates or indexes at the recorder’s office as long as they view 5 or fewer records, but a nominal fee will be charged for additional searches.
+In-Person—Individuals will not be charged for searches of marriage certificates or indexes at the recorder’s office as long as they view 5 or fewer records, but a nominal fee will be charged for additional searches.

 The recorder does not allow for random searches of the certificates of marriage or indexes; instead, interested parties must submit an application for each search, save the confirmation number, and then make an appointment (up to 3 weeks in advance).